 Evolution of superhero genres and styles

-One of the key directions in the evolution of the superhero genre is the change in tones and styles of storytelling.
-If earlier comics often leaned towards a bright and optimistic mood, then modern works often explore darker and more complex aspects of heroism.
-This is reflected in both the plots and character imagery, creating deeper and more emotional stories.Another notable change is the diversity of characters and their worlds.
-If previously superheroes were often presented as white men with simple motives and abilities, then modern works increasingly offer more diverse and complex characters.
-This includes different races, sex identities, physical and psychological features, making their worlds more realistic and interesting.
+One of the key trends in the evolution of the superhero genre is the change in tones and storytelling styles.
+Whereas earlier comics often leaned towards a bright and optimistic mood, modern works often explore darker and more complex aspects of heroism.
+This is reflected in both plots and character images, creating deeper and more emotional stories.Another notable change is the variety of characters and their worlds.
+If earlier superheroes were often presented as white men with simple motives and abilities, then modern works increasingly offer more diverse and complex characters.
+This includes different races, sexual identities, physical and psychological features, making their worlds more realistic and interesting.

-It is also worth noting changes in the approaches to plots and moral dilemmas.
-Modern superheroes face more complex and urgent challenges, such as political corruption, social injustice, and environmental crises.
+It is also worth noting changes in approaches to plots and moral dilemmas.
+Modern superheroes face more complex and pressing issues, such as political corruption, social injustice, and environmental crises.
 This makes their stories more relevant and engaging, and allows readers to reflect on real issues and challenges.

 Winning hearts